 In the grey light of that particular dawn I took a taxi home, stumbled through the latest batch of nice new milk bottles in the porch, hauled myself up the stairs to my flat, and found my bed occupied by a disgruntled girl I vaguely recalled giving a key to without quite remembering why.

 'Where have you been?' she demanded.
 'I've been waiting for you all night!'

 My eyes rolled in their sockets.
 All I wanted was to crash out with a pillow over my head – alone! – till late afternoon.
 But the girl in my bed was flexing her thighs at me.
 She knew her rights.
 These were the Swinging Sixties, all the papers said so.
 What was a boy to do?
 It was a bastard, but you had to go along with it.

-In my time I have been a copywriter, a television comedy script reader, an antiques dealer, a painter, a printer and a children's author, but I started out as a trainee graphic designer turned photographer in London.
-As a young photographer I worked for The Financial Times, advertising agencies, pop music managements and so on.
-I hand-printed thousands of the early 'glamour' pictures of Bob Guccione (founder of Penthouse Magazine), asked Judy Garland to get off my case, had my fortune wrongly foretold by Coco Chanel on a Paris catwalk, slept in Marianne Faithfull's bath, and shared a Butlin's chalet with Christine Keeler's biological father.
-Most of these things happened in the year 1965, hence the book's title.
+In my time I have been a TV script reader, a painter, a printer and the author of quite a few books for young readers, but I started out as a photographer in 1960s London.
+As a young photographer I worked for The Financial Times, advertising agencies, pop music managers, and hand-printed hundreds of the personal 'glamour' pictures of Bob Guccione as he limbered up to launch Penthouse Magazine.
+In the course of all this I asked Judy Garland to get off my case at Ronnie Scott's Jazz Club, had my fortune wrongly foretold by Coco Chanel on a Paris catwalk, slept in Marianne Faithfull's bath, and shared a Butlin's chalet with Christine Keeler's biological father.
+Most of these things are described in this book.

-The first two chapters of '1965: The Photographer's Tale' are to be found below.
+The first two chapters may be found below.